 The CryptReleaseContext function releases the handle referenced by the hProv parameter.
 After a provider handle has been released, it becomes invalid and cannot be used again.
 In addition, key and hash handles associated with that provider handle may not be used after CryptReleaseContext has been called.

 Key Generation and Exchange Services

-Approved Random Number Generators are used for all Key Generation.
 The following functions provide interfaces to the cryptomodule's key generation and exchange functions.
+Note: only FIPS approved PRNG are used for all the Key generation operations

 CryptDeriveKey